ThinkIQ-Labs/SMIP-SMX-2022-Demos/README.md

 # SMIP-SMX-2022

 This is a repository with two demo applications that render a report in real-time based on SMIP data.
-These demos were created for the Smart Manufacturing Experience (SMX) Conference in 2022 at the David L. LawrenceConference Center in Pittsburgh, PA.
+These demos were created for the Smart Manufacturing Experience (SMX) Conference in 2022 at the David L. Lawrence Conference Center in Pittsburgh, PA.
 These demos were a collaboration between ThinkIQ, CESMII, and Amatrol.

 Note-worthy C# goodies include: